 *AMS – Acute Mountain Sickness

-Leh is located at an altitude of 3500m and AMS can be an serious issue here.
+Leh is located at an altitude of 3500m and AMS can be a serious issue here.
 It’s highly recommended to take two or three days rest in order to acclimatize before starting a trek.
 It’s unpredictable who will get AMS, so the best thing you can do is listen to your body.
-Drink lots of water and if you feel headache, nausea, dizzyness and breathless, go see a doctor quick.
+Drink lots of water and if you feel a headache, nausea, dizziness and breathless, go see a doctor quick.

-- Good and sturdy pair of trekking boots (preferably with Gore Tex) – Definetly the most important item to pack!
+- Good and sturdy pair of trekking boots (preferably with Gore-Tex) – Definitely the most important item to pack!

-- Sandals for river crossings (not necessary if you have a Gore Tex trekking boots)
+- Sandals for river crossings (not necessary if you have Gore-Tex trekking boots)